Delay in Diagnosis of Heart Attack or Stroke

-Heart attacks and strokes do not always present the same way, but each condition has a range of generally accepted signs, symptoms, and risk factors (both lifestyle and medical) and clear medical standards of care govern the diagnostic decision-tree and, if the diagnosis is made, the interventions to be performed.
+Heart attacks and strokes do not always present the same way, but each condition has a range of generally accepted signs, symptoms, and risk factors (both lifestyle and medical), and clear medical standards of care govern the diagnostic decision-tree and the interventions to be performed (if the diagnosis is made).
 Medical malpractice cases arise in this context when health care providers fail to act in accordance with these standards of care, resulting in untimely diagnosis or treatment.

 For example, women are more likely than men to have heart attack symptoms unrelated to chest pain, which sometimes leads physicians and “physician extenders” (like physicians assistants) alike not to act with the necessary urgency.
 Occasionally, the delay can result from the simple but unfortunate human tendency (even in the medical profession) to “normalize the abnormal” – attributing concerning signs and symptoms to less serious conditions and failing to suspect a heart attack or stroke.

 The medical malpractice plaintiff must prove that a delay in diagnosis caused or increased the risk of harm.